“What is my APS?”

 APS Calculator Example

-(APS total points in the above Diagram 2 are: 40 points)
+(Total points in the above Diagram 2: 40 points)

 How do universities use the APS to allow you to apply for a course at a University?

-- Take note: Each University uses the APS points differently for the courses they offer.
+- Take note: Each University uses the system differently for the courses they offer.

 - It is very important that you make absolutely sure you find out what a University’s specified minimum APS points are for application for a specific course before your apply, as well as all the other specifications.